Analytics built by: Location, Inc.

-Row houses and other attached homes are the single most common housing type in Stafford Courthouse, accounting for 40.75% of the town's housing units.
-Other types of housing that are prevalent in Stafford Courthouse include single-family detached homes ( 29.50%), large apartment complexes or high rise apartments ( 26.08%), and a few mobile homes or trailers ( 3.67%).
-Towns that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of towns are often walkable and compact, and often have a lively downtown.
+Row houses and other attached homes are the single most common housing type in Stafford Courthouse, accounting for 44.17% of the town's housing units.
+Other types of housing that are prevalent in Stafford Courthouse include single-family detached homes ( 28.10%), large apartment complexes or high rise apartments ( 23.34%), and a few mobile homes or trailers ( 4.40%).
+This particular housing mix is relatively uncommon and characteristic of towns that are compact and walkable, and which often have a lively downtown.

 Renters dominate Stafford Courthouse's housing market, and most live in three of four bedroom dwellings, chiefly found in row houses and other attached homes.